tramyardg/UnitTestViaJava/README.md

   Display mockDisplay = mock(Display.class);
   Storage mockStorage = mock(Storage.class);
   Interac mockInterac = mock(Interac.class);
-  // call to the original constructor (the one without the instance variable to supersede)
+  // call to the original constructor (the one without the superseded variable)
   // and pass in the mocked classes
   Sale sale = new Sale(mockDisplay, mockStorage);
   // supersede interac